telekom-mms/cmcc-operator/README.md

 [Kubernetes Operators](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) are specialized software packages that help manage applications and resources in a k8s cluster.
 This operator will create, initialize and run a CoreMedia Content Cloud application.
 A custom resource definition is used to define all relevant parameters.

+### Features

+The operator:
+* manages the creation and updating of all the Kubernetes resources required to run CoreMedia Content Cloud.
+Care has been taken to have sensible defaults for all parameters wherever possible.
+* can create a fresh installation from scratch, creating MariaDB and MongoDB database servers, and initialize the necessary database schemas and secrets.
+* can deploy against existing databases, using pre-existing secrets provided.
+* deploys the CoreMedia Content Cloud components step by step.
+This ensures that components that require other components are only started when the dependencies have been initialized successfully.
+* imports test users and contents initially.
+* creates random passwords for all components and configures them to use them (MariaDB, MongoDB, and UAPI/Corba).

+Planned features include:
+* Running additional jobs, for example to re-import content into a running installation.
+* Creating a scalable delivery stage automatically by simply providing the number of Replication Live Servers and minimum and maximum number of Content Application Engines.
+* Configure Solr clustering by specifying the number of replicas to create.

 ## Quick Links

 * [CoreMediaContentClouds custom resource documentation](docs/custom-resource.md)